7 Common Reasons Why a Commercial Roof Leaks

 Clogged Gutters & Drains

 Clogged drains, scuppers, and improper downspout sizing are all common reasons for a roof leak.
 Be sure to inspect these areas every six months to avoid ponding water that can deteriorate a roof and leave it vulnerable to leaks and structural damages.
 Additionally, excessive moisture can lead to mold, fungus, and plant growth which is the perfect breeding ground for mosquitos and slip and falls.

 The second most common area where a commercial roof leak can occur is pitch pockets where pipes penetrate the roof system.
 All roof penetrations are prone to leaks and must be properly sealed to protect against roof leaks.
 Roof penetrations can include pipes, HVAC components, conduits, vents, drains, gas lines, or other objects that are on top of the roof.

 Air Conditioning Stands

-HVAC curb flashings, pitch pan, deficient cabinetry, and condensation issues can be typical sources of a roof leak.
+According to an independent study by GAF, 29% of roof leaks occur at the air conditining equipment.
+HVAC curb flashings, pitch pan, deficient cabinetry, and condensation issues can be typical sources for a roof leak to occur.